QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

 >>> nsg2.is_locked()
 False

 It is also possible to unlock from another instrument proxy by providing the context name as well.
 See the example below, how to get from another context the instrument proxy.
+In a new terminal window, start up Python and do the following:

 >>> import qmi
 >>> qmi.start("client")